fury-gl/fury/docs/source/posts/2024/2024-08-21-final-report-robin.rst

         This endpoint converts natural language to embeddings.
 The model is loaded using HuggingFace SentenceTransformer.

     * `Ollama Endpoint <https://huggingface.co/spaces/robinroy03/ollama-server-backend/tree/main>`_
         This endpoint could be used to communicate with the Ollama models.
 The perk of using this is it is more convenient and generally faster.
 A separate repository was required because a single free HuggingFace Space cannot allocate more than 16 GB RAM and 2vCPUs.
-Token generation speed will be hit if it's not a seperate repository.
+Token generation speed will be hit if it's not a separate repository.

     * `Database Endpoint <https://huggingface.co/spaces/robinroy03/fury-db-endpoint/tree/main>`_
         This endpoint was used to get the K-Nearest (or Approximate) embeddings based on cosine similarity.
 The parameter K could be passed to adjust it.
 We used Pinecone as the database.